BasirS/poke-analytics_project/README.md

 # Pokémon Analytics Project in Python

 This project explores the evolution of Pokémon games' popularity using Python and integrates data from the VGChartz dataset and PokeAPI.
-By leveraging programming, analytics techniques, and Object-Oriented Programming (OOP) principles, this project aims to analyze Pokémon games' global sales and uncover the elements contributing to the franchise's enduring success.
+By leveraging programming, analytics techniques, and Object-Oriented Programming (OOP) principles, this project aims to analyze Pokémon games' sales figures across different platforms and explore related data to uncover the franchise's enduring success.

 ---